ikajic/ikajic.github.io/_posts/2018-08-10-neuromorphs.md

 <p align="right"><small> The town of Telluride observed from Ajax Peak © Ivana Kajić </small></p>
 &nbsp;

-This year I had the pleasure of participating at the 25th Telluride Neuromorphic Cognition Engineering Workshop.
-When I tell people this is how I spent my summer, I can not help but notice looks prompting questions such as "You did *what?*... and *where*?".
+This year I had the pleasure of participating at the [25th Telluride Neuromorphic Cognition Engineering Workshop](https://sites.google.com/view/telluride2018/home){:target="_new"}.
+When I tell people this is how
+I spent my summer, I can not help but notice looks prompting questions such as "You did *what?*... and *where*?".
 This post will summarize what was happening during the three weeks of the workshop that took place in July this year.